The 2018 guide to the best Great Barrier Reef experience

 A national symbol of Australia, this great natural wonder of the world offers vital habitat for an abundance of marine life.
 The Great Barrier Reef has become one of the world’s most sought after travel destinations.
 It is a living breathing ecosystem that offers an abundance of underwater recreation, some 900 idyllic islands, and extraordinary wildlife experiences.

 Take a look at our helpful 2018 Great Barrier Reef Guide to start planning your own memorable Great Barrier Reef Experience.
-Pack your bathers and sunscreen, purchase your comprehensive travel insurance, and dive into a truly unforgettable holiday.
+Pack your bathers and sunscreen, and dive into a truly unforgettable holiday.
+And don't forget to buy travel insurance before you leave, you can get a quote and buy now on our website.

 The Great Barrier Reef and why it’s so special